 Big benefits beyond the credits

-“The more we can do to get students to take these classes in high school, and see that they’re successful in them and they can do college level work, the better.
+“The more we can do to get students to take these classes in high school,and see that they’re successful in them and can do college-level work, the better.
 It really is a good thing for students and universities in the long run.

-“We are really trying to focus on the Milwaukee area because we know that is where we will have the biggest impact.”
+“We are really trying to focus on the Milwaukee area because we know that is where we will have the biggest impact,” she said.

 A staff member in the UWM Dual Enrollment Office works as an advisor to the dual enrollment students.
-“He really tries to get them to understand dual enrollment is not just a benefit, but a responsibility,” she said.
-“They are taking college level courses that are going to go on their college transcript, so it is really important they take them seriously.”
+“He really tries to get them to understand dual enrollment is not just a benefit, but a responsibility,” Breuer said.
+“They are taking college-level courses that are going to go on their college transcript, so it is really important they take them seriously.”

-Ali Shana, Doctoral student in Marquette University’s Department of Educational Policy & Leadership
+Ali Shana, a doctoral student in Marquette University’s Department of Educational Policy & Leadership who researches dual enrollment, called the program’s benefits “massive.”

 Ali Shana, a third-year doctoral student in Marquette University’s Department of Educational Policy & Leadership, researches dual enrollment programs.
 A recent issue of Marquette Today featured his work.
 It explained, “His research centers on listening directly to students.
 Using developmental and educational psychology, Shana studies why students choose to participate in dual enrollment, what challenges and supports they encounter, and how those experiences shape their identity, confidence, and understanding of college over time.